apenwarr/redo/README.md

 Note that $2, the output file's .o extension, is rarely useful since you always know what it is.

-FIXME: djb's design documentation doesn't clearly describe
-$1 and $2, although it's clear that $3 is the output filename.
-We may have guessed $1 and $2, particularly $2, incorrectly, so we might have to change their meanings later in order to be compatible with djb's implementation.

 # What happens to the stdin/stdout/stderr in a redo file?